mitre-attack/attack-navigator/README.md

 ## Loading content from local files
 *It's possible to populate the the Navigator using files that consist of bundles of STIX objects, similarly to [this](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json) file.*
-1. Put the files in `src/assets` in the Navigator code.
+1. Put the stix bundles in `src/assets`.
 This will tell the server hosting the Navigator to host the data as well.
+2. Configure the navigator to use these files.
+In `src/assets/config.json`:
-2. Change `enterprise_attack_url` (and mobile and pre-attack depending on what you're trying to do) in `src/assets/config.json` to the path to the file (probably something like `assets/enterprise-attack.json`).
+    1. Change `enterprise_attack_url` to the path to the enterprise-attack bundle (e.g `assets/enterprise-attack.json`).
-3. Also in that file, change `taxii_server -> enabled` to false.
+    2. Change `mobile_attack_url` to the path to the mobile-attack bundle (e.g `assets/mobile-attack.json`).
+    3. Change `pre_attack_url` to the path to the pre-attack bundle (e.g `assets/pre-attack.json`).
+    4. Change `taxii_server.enabled` to false.

 ## Running the Docker File
 1. Navigate to the **nav-app** directory